davecoll3/magic-8-ball/TESTING.md

   * Testing
     * The footer was tested for responsiveness on various screen sizes and devices using Chrome DevTools.
     * It was verified that the footer text maintained good contrast with the background image.
-    * Testing was carried out across various devices and screen widths to ensure that the footer text remained horizontally aligned to the center of the page.
+    * Testing was carried out across various devices and screen widths to ensure that the footer text remained horizontally aligned to the centre of the page.
       <details><summary>Footer Testing</summary>
         <img src="readme-files/images/testing-footer.gif">
       </details>

   * Result
     * The footer is located at the bottom of the page and contains the copyright text.
-    * The footer text has good contrast is horizontally aligned to the center of the page on all devices and screen sizes.
+    * The footer text has good contrast and is horizontally aligned to the centre of the page on all devices and screen sizes.

 &nbsp;